Jasuah/Jasuah.github.io/README.md

-## Hi there My name is Jasuah Philemon a Journalism Major at lehigh university
+## Hi there My name is Jasuah Philemon a Journalism Major at lehigh university, Im In Data Journalsim with Proffesor Jia

 <!--
 **Jasuah/Jasuah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.